DerNamenlose/backrub/README.md

 This call will only restore objects ending in `.jpg` or `.png` (i.e. most likely only images).
 All other objects in an instance will be ignored.

+## Example backup scripts

+See [backrub-scripts](https://github.com/DerNamenlose/backrub-scripts) for an example of backup scripts using backrub to automate backing up data on a Linux system to a personal NAS.

 ## FAQ

 ### Is it ready for prime time yet?